sofwerx/docker-ethminer/README.md

 # docker-ethminer

-This is my docker harness for running four separate ethereum miners for four separate nVidia GPUs.
+This is a docker harness for running four separate ethereum miners for four separate nVidia GPUs.

 This works with both `x86_64` and `ppc64le` architecture hosts with nVidia GPUs.